 But having too many communication technologies is almost as bad as having none at all.
 You haven’t set any guidelines for your communication, so messages are flying all over the place.
 That multiplies the confusion among a remote team.

 For example, Sally has called, text messaged, and emailed Tom about a project.
-But when Tom needs to reference something Sally said, he can’t find it.
-He doesn’t know which tool their interactions are stored.
+But he can’t find it when Tom needs to reference something Sally said.
+He doesn’t know which tool their interactions are stored in.